The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

+The local model of Figure~\ref{fig:Whitney-and-accessory-disks} defines what we call \emph{standard accessory disks} $A^\pm$ bounded by sheet-changing circles in $f$ and having interiors disjoint from $f$.
+A standard $W$ together with accessory disks $A^\pm$ as in Figure~\ref{fig:Whitney-and-accessory-disks} is called a \emph{standard Whitney disk-accessory disk triple}.
+Changing the positive crossing corresponds to the positive self-intersection $p^+$ of $f$, and changing the negative crossing corresponds to the negative self-intersection $p^-$ of $f$.
+The circle of $f$ on the right shrinks to a point at future times and disappears with no further singularities.

-Using standard $W$ and $A$, this section provides alternative constructions of the Whitney sphere $S_W$ and accessory sphere $S_A$ described in the proof of Lemma~\ref{lem:algtop}.
-Here we start with local $2$--spheres that intersect $f$ near $\partial W$, and then use Whitney moves on parallels of $W$ and $A$ to remove the intersections with $f$.
-This approach has the advantage of generalizing the construction to the cases where $W$ and $A$ are not necessarily standard (section~\ref{subsec:cleanly-immersed-w-moves}).
+Using standard $W$ and $A$, we will provide alternative constructions of the Whitney sphere $S_W$ and accessory sphere $S_A$ described in the proof of Lemma~\ref{lem:algtop}.
+Here we start with local 2--spheres that intersect $f$ near $\partial W$, and then use Whitney moves on parallels of $W$ and $A$ to remove the intersections with $f$.
+This approach has the advantage of generalizing the construction to the cases where $W$ and $A$ are not necessarily standard (Section~\ref{sec:cleanly-immersed-w-moves}).